 A Preservation Survey is an important early step in establishing and maintaining a preservation program for your institution.
 Preservation Surveys focus on preventive care and mitigating deterioration and damage by analyzing the physical environment of archives and library materials.
 In addition to pinpointing areas of concern and recommendations for improvement, a preservation survey is a valuable tool in fundraising for collections care and often a prerequisite for grants and other funding opportunities.

 Application materials for Preservation Surveys, as well as all of DHPSNY's Planning & Assessment Services, are accepted year-round and reviewed three times a year.
-The next 2023 Application Review Deadline is Friday, March 24.
-Applicants will be notified of their application status in May 2023 and should be prepared to start the survey process by Summer 2023.
+The next 2023 Application Review Deadline is Friday, November 3.
+Applicants will be notified of their application status in January 2024 and should be prepared to start the survey process by Spring 2024.
 DHPSNY staff is available to assist you in completing the application form.
 Please contact the DHPSNY team for assistance, questions about eligibility, or additional information at (215) 545-0613 ext.
-337 or email@example.com
+337 or firstname.lastname@example.org

 The application requires you to complete a narrative section, provide general information about your institution, and upload several attachments.
 If you are a department, division, or section of a larger organization (e.g., an archives department in a larger museum, a university archive or library), please answer questions about staff and budget related to your department, division, or section rather than the institution as a whole.
 Responses to the Narrative and General Information questions require you to check off all applicable answers to each question and/or can be entered in the appropriate text box.
 The following Attachments are required at the time of submission: